How To Optimise Conversions Using A/B Tests

 To browse links to all my posts on one page please click here.

-- Neal has had articles published on website optimisation on Usabilla.com and as an ex-research and insight manager on the GreenBook Blog research website.
+- Neal has had articles published on website optimisation on CXL and Usabilla.com.
+As an ex-market research and insight manager he also had posts published on the GreenBook Blog research website.
 If you wish to contact Neal please send an email to firstname.lastname@example.org.
-You can follow Neal on Twitter @northresearch and view his LinkedIn profile.
+You can follow Neal on Twitter @conversionupl, see his LinkedIn profile or connect on Facebook.